Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Heavy quarks initialization

 \subsection{Initialization in the color space}

 Let us deal with the initialization of the color charges appearing in the Wong equations~\eqref{eq:wong2} and~\eqref{eq:wong3}.
-The initial value of the color charges needs to satisfy the constaints~\eqref{eq:mostrasumarte}.
-In order to get these, we firstly fix the charge of the first heavy quark in the ensemble to be~\cite{Avramescu:2023qvv}
+The initial value of the color charges needs to satisfy the constraints~\eqref{eq:mostrasumarte}.
+In order to get these, we firstly fix the charge of one heavy quark in the ensemble to be~\cite{Avramescu:2023qvv}

 which explicitly satisfies the conditions~\eqref{eq:mostrasumarte}; then, we generate the charges of all the other heavy quarks as